Bipolar Disorder Episodes (Manic, Psychosis, Depressive)

 Bipolar Episodes in Children and Teens

 Bipolar disorder may first appear in childhood, although this is not common, or more often during the teenage years.
 The signs and symptoms of manic and depressive episodes may be similar to those seen in adults, but there can also be significant differences.
 The symptoms in younger patients can also be similar to substance abuse or attention deficit hyperactivity disorder and other behavioral disorders, making diagnosis challenging.
 These are some of the differences in symptoms between adults and children or teens:

 - The feelings of depression and sadness during a depressive episode are often expressed as irritability in children and teens.

 - Smaller children may fail to meet weight gain expectations because of depressive episodes.

 - Children are more likely to complain of physical pains during depressive episodes.

 - During a manic episode, a child or teen may act in a way that is inappropriate for their age, acting silly or like a younger child.

 - Risky behaviors are especially likely in teens during manic episodes.

 - During either type of episode, behavior problems are common in children and teens.

 Bipolar disorder is a very serious mental illness that causes significant impairment in a person’s life, regardless of age.
 This condition is treatable, but sometimes the episodes can be severe enough to require hospitalization.
 This is especially true when psychotic symptoms are present.
 Many people with bipolar disorder benefit from intensive residential treatment that includes various types of therapy and medication.
-After residential treatment, patients need to keep up with therapy and other elements of the treatment plan to manage this chronic illness.
+After residential treatment for bipolar disorder, patients need to keep up with therapy and other elements of the treatment plan to manage this chronic illness.